CSUChico-CSCI340/CSCI440-DNS-Name-Resolution-Engine-IPC/README.md

 ## Introduction
 In this assignment you will develop a multi-process application that resolves domain names to IP addresses, similar to the operation preformed each time you access a new website in your web browser.
 The application is composed of two sub-systems, each with one pool of processes: requesters and resolvers.
 The sub-systems communicate with each other using a bounded buffer in shared memory.
 This assignment is similar to the previous assignment; however, in this case you will use inter-process communication (IPC) to share data between running processes.
-In this implementation, you will not use threads, but you will use mutexes and conditional variables.
+In this implementation, you will not use threads, but you will use mutexes and condition variables.

 This type of system architecture is referred to as a Producer-Consumer architecture.
 It is also used in search engine systems, like Google.
 In these systems, a set of crawler processors place URLs onto a queue.
 This queue is then serviced by a set of indexer processes which connect to the websites, parse the content, and then add an entry to a search index.
 Refer to Figure 1 for a visual description.